 Due to the vulnerable population we serve, we do not allow volunteers to deliver meals while sick under any circumstances.
 For any reason that prevents a volunteer from completing a delivery, we ask that you contact your regional office to cancel as soon as possible.
 For a listing of regional offices, please click here.

 13. I’d like to help Meals on Wheels with delivering meals to seniors.
 How do I get started?

 The first step is to submit a volunteer application.
-You will need to complete a Live Scan background check if you are not active-duty military, a first responder, or under the age of 18.
+You will need to complete a Live Scan background check, unless you are under the age of 18.
 After you submit a volunteer application, you will be redirected to a confirmation page which will have the link to our mandatory volunteer training video.
 After you watch the training video and your application has been processed, you will be contacted via phone or email to begin volunteering.
 Please be patient as we are processing applications as quickly as possible.